Persebata Lembata: Current squad

+Coaches

 Supporters

-Lomblen Mania is the name of the supporter of the Persebata Lembata team.
+Lomblen Mania is the supporter of Persebata Lembata.
 The originator of Lomblen Mania is Jepo Uran.
-This group of supporters consists of several districts from areas in Lewoleba, Bluwa, Walangkeam, Tujuh Maret, Rayuan, Rimba, Eropaun, Berdikari, Wangatoa, Lamahora, Waijarang, and Woloklaus.
+They there is in several districts from areas, such as Lewoleba, Bluwa, Walangkeam, Tujuh Maret, Rayuan, Rimba, Eropaun, Berdikari, Wangatoa, Lamahora, Waijarang, and Woloklaus.

+They have a distinctive slogan baleo, taken from the word for the traditional sperm whale hunt of the Lamalera people in Lembata.
+Singing songs with "baleo, baleo!" to raise the spirits of the Persebata players in football pitch.